OpenSeaMap/vectortiles-generator/README.md

 # Open Sea Map Vector Tiles

-A skeleton to start open sea map vector tile development.
-This repos is meant to be transferred to the Open Sea Map organization.
+Infrastructure to generate vector tiles for [OpenSeaMap ](http://openseamap.org).

 ## Run Workflow

-The entire project is structured components using Docker containers to work together.
+The entire project is structured in components using Docker containers to work together.
 Ensure you meet the prerequisites.

+Please note that after changing the configuration files you need to rebuild the containers.
+See below for relevant configuration files.

+Example: `docker-compose build import-osm`

+### Setup

 - Install [Docker](https://docs.docker.com/engine/installation/)
 - Install [Docker Compose](https://docs.docker.com/compose/install/)